 We are glad to announce a new release of EnjoyHint (v.3.0) web tool for adding interactive hints and tips to your site or app.

-The new update is featured by improved functionality, minor bug fixes and more detailed and simplified description of EnjoyHint steps, which you can find on GitHub.
+The new update is featured by improved functionality, minor bug fixes, and a more detailed and simplified description of EnjoyHint steps, which you can find on GitHub.

 Let’s give you a peek at the major features and improvements: